akhilesh-thakur/cheatsheets/CyberSecurity/Wireless_Security/Wi-Fi_Capture_Analysis_BetterCAP.md

-# Wi-Fi Handshake Capture and Analysis
+# Wi-Fi Handshake Capture and Analysis With BetterCAP

 ## Description
 This project outlines the steps to capture Wi-Fi handshakes using BetterCAP and analyze them using hcxtools.
 The tools are intended for ethical security testing and should only be used with proper authorization.